-Fattmerchant: Best PayPal Alternative for High Volume Invoicing and Virtual Terminal
+Stax by Fattmerchant: Best PayPal Alternative for High Volume Invoicing and Virtual Terminal

 It charges a monthly fee and a small flat amount per transaction, plus the direct interchange fee imposed by credit cards.
 It claims that merchants switching to their program see an average of $513 in savings per month.

-Fattmerchant connects to shopping carts, payment gateways, and other programs like QuickBooks.
+Stax by Fattmerchant connects to shopping carts, payment gateways, and other programs like QuickBooks.
 It accepts mobile payments with Android and iOS.
 In addition, it has a simple pre-designed shopping cart tool you can put onto your website.
 This tool can handle subscriptions and recurring payments, as well as one-time sale of goods.
 It sells hardware as well, if you need an in-person solution.